rbchan/popdy-inference/notes.md

 ## For 2025

+- Add lecture on multi-state CMR?

+- Create tree conceptual diagram to organize all the models

 - Email profs with syllabi and recommendations

 - Make homework due by Monday night instead of Monday morning